mynameis-the/Quantum-Proprioception/README.md

 ## Inputs

 The accuracy of Quantum Proprioception depends on the number $N$ of EPR pairs that Alice and Bob share.
-In the editor, you can choose this number.
+In an editor, you can choose this number.
 With $N=2$, the theoretical fidelity is about $0.86$ and with $N=10$ it is about $0.96$<sup>[1](#References)</sup>.
-In the real world, the angle between Alice and Bob’s apparatus is unknown.
-That’s what the protocol determines.
-But in the simulation, you must enter this angle (see How to run).
+In the real world, the angle between Alice and Bob’s apparatus is unknown (because it is what the protocol determines).
+In this simulation, you must specify these angles (see [How to Run](#How-to-Run)).

 ## Results